by Susan Flantzer © Unofficial Royalty 2018

 Sophie’s interest and studies in things Russian greatly pleased Empress Elizabeth.
 She often studied at night, sitting at an open window in the frosty air.
 Soon she fell ill with a serious upper respiratory illness and her condition became so serious that her mother suggested bringing a Lutheran pastor.
 Sophie, however, refused the Lutheran pastor and instead sent for her religious instructor Archbishop Simeon Feodorovich Theodorsky.
 This incident greatly added to her popularity at the Russian court.
 On June 28, 1744, Sophie formally converted to Russian Orthodoxy and received the name Ekaterina (Catherine) Alexeievna, the same name and patronymic as Empress Elizabeth’s mother Catherine I, Empress of All Russia.
 The next day Catherine was formally betrothed to Peter.

-Peter and Catherine’s marriage was not a happy one but Catherine did have one son, the future Emperor Paul, and one daughter Anna Petrovna, who died in early childhood.
+Peter and Catherine’s marriage was not happy but Catherine did have one son, the future Emperor Paul, and one daughter Anna Petrovna, who died in early childhood.
 Both children were taken by Empress Elizabeth to her apartments immediately after their births to be raised by her.
 Peter took Elizabeth Romanovna Vorontsova as his mistress and Catherine had affairs.
-Catherine later claimed that her son and successor Paul had not been fathered by Peter and that they had never consummated their marriage.
+Later Catherine claimed that her son and successor Paul was not the son of Peter and that they had never consummated their marriage.
 It is quite possible that Paul’s father was Sergei Vasilievich Saltykov, and, if this is true, then all subsequent Romanovs were not genetically Romanovs.

 Children born during the marriage of Peter and Catherine:

-Peter’s foreign policy also did little to win him supporters.
+Peter’s foreign policy also did little to win supporters.
 At the time of Elizabeth’s death, Russia was on the verge of defeating Prussia in the Seven Years’ War.
 Instead, because Friedrich II (the Great), King of Prussia was his idol, Peter withdrew Russian troops from Berlin and marched against the Austrians, Russia’s ally.
-As Duke of Holstein-Gottorp, Peter planned war against Denmark in order to restore parts of Schleswig to his Duchy.
-This war would bring no benefit to Russian and even the Prussian king advised Peter against taking this action.
+As Duke of Holstein-Gottorp, Peter planned war against Denmark to restore parts of Schleswig to his Duchy.
+This war would not benefit Russia and even the Prussian king advised Peter against taking this action.
 The Danish war was planned for June but never happened.

 Meanwhile, Catherine’s position deteriorated along with the position of three groups – the clergy, senior statesmen, and the Imperial Guard, the Preobrazhensky Regiment.
 Peter began to think about divorcing Catherine and marrying his mistress.
 Wisely, Catherine quietly aligned herself with the three groups.
 She remained calm and dignified even when Peter grossly insulted her in public.
 The devotion of the Preobrazhensky Regiment to Catherine was never in doubt because her lover Grigory Orlov and his four brothers were all members of the Guard.